XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 ### 5. Install Android to eMMC

-Plug the USB drive to XpressReal T3, type `usb start` to confirm your USB drive has been recognized as `Mass Storage Device`, then type `boot ru` in uboot to start the installation:
+Plug the USB drive to XpressReal T3, type `usb start` to confirm your USB drive has been recognised as `Mass Storage Device`, then type `boot ru` in uboot to start the installation:

 ![Android Install](../../../assets/android/android-install.webp)

-Wait for a while, when it finished, XpressReal T3 will reboot to Android.
+Wait for a while, when it finishes, XpressReal T3 will reboot to Android.

 ![Android desktop](../../../assets/android/android-desktop.webp)

 :::note

-### Restoring openFyde OS from an Android System
+### Restoring openFyde from an Android System

-To restore openFyde OS from Android, you need to flash the firmware of the XpressReal T3 to the stock one, then refer to the [Getting Started](/guides/getting-started) guide to install openFyde OS.
+To restore openFyde from Android, you need to flash the firmware of the XpressReal T3 to the stock one, then refer to the [Getting Started](/guides/getting-started) guide to install openFyde OS.

 Use the following instructions to restore to stock firmware.